Most people tend to view exercise through the lens of the ‘additive’ energy model: More exercise = more calories burned.

 But back in 2016, Herman Pontzer and colleagues published a study that put forth the ‘constrained’ energy model: Energy expenditure does increase with added activity, but only to a point.
 1

 In other words, if you go from being sedentary to active, you’ll see an increase in energy expenditure.
-But if you’re already very active and increase physical activity levels further, you aren’t likely to see energy expenditure increase linearly because the body adjusts other processes to maintain total energy expenditure within a narrow range.
+But if you’re already very active and increase physical activity levels further, you aren’t likely to see energy expenditure increase linearly.
+This happens because the body adjusts other processes to maintain total energy expenditure within a narrow range.

 For example, a recent paper found weight loss was only half of what was expected in a group burning 2000-2500 kcals/wk.
 The researchers explained this was likely due to behavioural adaptations that reduced 24-hour energy expenditure.
 2

-At the time, this was an interesting finding that seemed to offer a tentative explanation for why people don’t always lose the expected amount of weight despite doing a bunch of physical activity.
+At the time, this was an interesting finding.
+It seemed to offer a tentative explanation for why people don’t always lose the expected amount of weight despite doing a bunch of physical activity.

 Then, this area of research went pretty quiet, and there were questions about the validity of the constrained energy model.
 After all, it was just one study––did we jump the gun?